gravitational/teleport/rfd/0085-better-react-testing-remove-default-exports.md

 ## What

-Improve the webapps codebase by changing the way we test our components and write our component stories.
+Improve the webapps codebase by clarifying the way we test our components and write our component stories.

 ## Why